marmal88/marmal88.github.io/_posts/2025-10-29-git-plugins.md

 Another workflow that works for me is to run `git log --oneline` to obtain the specific commit hash.

 I'll then check the difference between this file and the others using `:DiffViewOpen <commit-hash>`.

+### 4. Lazygit
+This is really more of a preference thing, but I realized that I am inclined to use the more verbose git commands like interactive rebase and cherry-pick when using lazygit.

+This plugin allows me to write more concise commits and make the overall PR somewhat more understandable.